WoodWing/csde-components-boilerplate/docs/LOCALIZATION.md

 },
 ```

-The key points to an translation in for example `enUS.json`:
+The key points to a translation in for example `enUS.json`:

 ```javascript
 {